acquia/lightning/README.md

   this warning.
 * Using the bulk upload feature in environments with a load balancer might result in some images not being saved.

-### Workflow
-* Lightning Workflow is based on Workbench Moderation, which is incompatible with the experimental Content Moderation module included with Drupal core 8.3.0 and later and serves the same purpose as Workbench Moderation.
-We plan to seamlessly migrate Lightning Workflow to Content Moderation once it is ready and an update path exists (see [Issue #2863059](https://www.drupal.org/node/2863059) for more information).
-But for now, installing Content Moderation alongside Lightning Workflow may have unpredictable and dangerous effects, an is best avoided.

 ### Inherited profiles
 Neither Drush nor Drupal Console are aware of the concept of inherited profiles